Law in Action Project (8749.2)

 The unit may be co-taught with unit 8750 Law in Practice PG.

-Learning outcomes1. demonstrate skills in undertaking collaborative project;
+1. Demonstrate skills in undertaking collaborative project;

-2. organise resources - time, people and materials for a legal project;
+2. Organise resources - time, people and materials for a legal project;

-3. produce materials from research to support a professional project;
+3. Produce materials from research to support a professional project;

-4. plan, organise and seek resources to undertake a project in the workplace;
+4. Plan, organise and seek resources to undertake a project in the workplace;

-6. reflect critically on real world legal issues.
+6. Reflect critically on real world legal issues.

 Graduate attributes1.
 UC graduates are professional - communicate effectively